openbase/bco.bcozy/README.md

 # BCozy Project - A location based smart home user interface

+This section is outdated!
+please checkout the documentation at basecubeone.org

 ## Development Rules
 The development rules must be fulfilled to allow project build with maven.
 If violations are noticed, the build will be aborted!